iller7/TaskRunner/README.md

 > Platform agnostic.
 Tested on Linux and Windows.

 ### Version
-1.1.16
+1.1.18

 > This is a _working document_.
-Last edited by [Faizal Sahebdin] on 17 March 2016
+Last edited by [Faizal Sahebdin] on 05 May 2016

 ## Tech
 The toolset uses a number of open source projects to work properly while utilising your editor of choice.
 For this configuration I shall be using [Sublime Text] as my editor but [Vim], [Visual Studio] and [Atom] have all got their equivalent plugins and settings